mbraak/jqTree/_entries/10_changelog.md

 ##### development

 * Issue #481: fixed error that occured when opening an invalid node (thanks to Luciano Deriu)
+* Issue #482: changed keyboard logic (thanks to bnsblue)
+    * Set focus to the selected node.
+    * The keyboard is active if a tree node has the focus.

 ##### 1.3.8 (april 12 2017)